connxio/docs/docs/integrations/code-components.md

 # Code components

-Connxio uses C# code components to transform data at multiple points in the pipeline.
+Connxio uses C# code components to [transform](../actions/code-transformation.md), [split](../actions/splitting.md), and [batch](../actions/batching.md) data at multiple points in the pipeline, as well as to generate content for [acknowledgment (ACK) messages](./acknowledgment.md).
 This page explains how to create, test, package, and upload them.
-To run a component in an integration, configure a [Code transformation action](../actions/code-components.md).
-Use the Map, Split, and Batch tabs below to choose the interface and example for your component type.
+Use the Map, Split, Batch, and Ack tabs below to choose the interface and example for your component type.

 ## What is a code component?